 Tariffs are a short-term disruption.
 North Park’s fundamentals are long-term.

 The neighborhood continues to attract new businesses, restaurants, and residents.
-Inventory here has historically been tight because the housing stock is older, and people tend to stay for a long time.
+Inventory here has historically been tight because the housing stock is older, and people tend to stay a long time.
 New construction in the area is mostly multifamily, not the detached single-family homes that dominate the 92104 zip code.

 You can learn more about what’s driving values in our area on the North Park community page.

-So Should You Sell Now or Wait?
+So Should You Buy or Sell Now, or Wait?

 That depends on your situation, not the tariff headlines.